yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 <br>

-  - 📍 Expanding from "stability" to `Structural Alignment` for the 'torch.nn.init'
+  - 📍 Expanding from "stability" to `Structural Alignment` for the `torch.nn.init`

 | Initialization Scheme          | Description                                                                                                   | Convergence Speed (Epochs to Stable WER) | Final WER (%) | Notes                                                                                             |
 | ------------------------------ | ------------------------------------------------------------------------------------------------------------- | ---------------------------------------- | ------------- | ------------------------------------------------------------------------------------------------- |